Dynamic Interpersonal Therapy

 - They will be HPC, BACP, BPC or UKCP registered.

-Non-BPC registrants are not covered by our Ethical Code or Complaints Procedure but, those listed as HPC, BACP or UKCP members will be subject to their own organisation’s.
+Non-BPC registrants are not covered by our Ethical Code or Complaints Procedure but, those listed as HPC, BACP or UKCP members will be subject to the codes and procedures of their own organisation.

 What is their training?